-Spring is the perfect time for birdwatching on Georgian Bay, as migratory birds return from the south and the breeding season kicks off.
+Spring is perfect time for birdwatching on Georgian Bay, as migratory birds return from south and the breeding season kicks off.

-Check in here each Tuesday and Thursday to learn about a new species that you might see this year, and put your ID skills to the test as part of our Victoria Day weekend bird survey.
+Check in here each Tuesday and Thursday to learn about new species that you might see this year.

 American Bittern (Botaurus lentiginosus)

 A mid-sized, chunky heron species, the well-camouflaged and secretive American Bittern nests and forages in densely vegetated marshes.
 When disturbed, it will stand stock-still with its bill pointing straight upwards, its long and heavily streaked neck blending into the reeds and grasses.
-This can be a hard bird to spot, and you’re more likely to hear its strange gulping “pump-er-lunk” call than to actually see it.
+This hard bird to spot, and you’re more likely to hear it strange gulping “pump-er-lunk” call than to actually see it.

-The American Bittern feeds on a broad range of fish, amphibians, reptiles, invertebrates and even small mammals.
-A stealthy hunter, like other herons it will spear its prey and swallow it whole, head first.
+The American Bittern feeds on broad range of fish, amphibians, reptiles, invertebrates and even small mammals.
+A stealthy hunter, like other herons it will spear is prey and swallow it whole, head first.
 And like owls, it will regurgitate undigestable parts as pellets.

-American Bitterns are reclusive and solitary birds, and will socialize with others of their species only briefly for mating and migration.
-The female builds the nest and tends to its eggs and young with no help from the male.
+American Bitterns are reclusive and solitary birds, and will socialize with others species only briefly for mating and migration.
+The female builds the nest and tends to eggs and young with no help from male.
 Spring territorial squabbles between males are very dramatic, and can even include violent aerial dogfights.

 Read more about the American Bittern here.